Nanophotonics for pair production: Pair production by -ray interaction with a surface polariton

-where $E_q=\hbar\varepsilon_{q}$ is the positron energy and $\theta$ is the emission angle relative to the surface normal [see Fig.~\ref{Fig1}(a) in the main text].
-In Fig.~\ref{FigS2} below, we present this quantity after further integrating over a finite positron energy range $\Delta E_q=1$~keV just to make the plot clearer by smoothing the integrable divergence introduced by the $1/q'_{z\pm}$ factor in Eq.~(\ref{sigmapp}) at the onset of positron emission, as also done in Fig.~\ref{3}(a,b) of the main text.
+Finally, we insert Eq.~(\ref{sigmapp}) into Eq.~(\ref{dsdEdt}) to compute $d\sigma^{\rm pol}/dE_qd\theta$ in Figs.~\ref{FigS2} and \ref{FigS3} below, where we present this quantity after averaging it over a finite positron energy range $\Delta E_q=1$~keV just to make the plot clearer by smoothing the integrable divergence introduced by the $1/q'_{z\pm}$ factor in Eq.~(\ref{sigmapp}) at the onset of positron emission.